 - I hope that my volunteer work will lead to a job at St. Jude.

 - I want to use my volunteer position to improve my English-speaking skills.

 - I hope to meet other people like me and expand my social network.

-- I want to gain clinical experience (hopefully by shadowing or assisting a member of the hospital's medical staff).
+- I want to gain clinical experience, hopefully by shadowing or assisting a member of the hospital's clinical staff.